 3 Career Sectors Worth Considering in Tucson, Arizona

 With abundant sunshine, a low cost of living, and an eclectic mix of cultures, Tucson is a city that has a lot going for it.
-In fact, the region's unique blend of affordability and opportunity has led to it being ranked as one of the best U.S. cities for millennials.1 And with employment in the metro area expected to grow 14 percent between 2014 and 2024, there's even more reason to begin your career in this part of southern Arizona.2
+In fact, the region's unique blend of affordability and opportunity has led to it being ranked as one of the best U.S. cities for millennials.1 And with employment in the metro area expected to grow almost 17 percent between 2016 and 2026, there's even more reason to begin your career in this part of southern Arizona.2

 Three job sectors with a bright future in Tucson include:

 The building trades are booming in Tucson.
 Construction employment in the region grew almost seven percent just between February 2018 and February 2019.3 But even that wasn't enough to keep up with demand: Over 80 percent of Arizona contractors surveyed in 2018 said they were struggling to fill available craft positions.
 Heavy equipment operators, pipelayers, and mechanics were all in short supply.4

 And the opportunities should continue to emerge.
 The Tucson construction sector is expected to grow more than 12 percent between 2016 and 2026, which means that more than 1,870 new jobs for qualified tradespeople will likely open up during that time period.2

 Here are just a few careers in the trades that are expected to see much-faster-than-average growth in the Tucson area between 2016 and 2026.
 (The percentage represents the projected rate of job growth; earnings figures are average salaries as of May 2018.)2, 5

 - HVAC mechanics and installers—21.4 percent / $45,930

 - Plumbers, pipefitters, and steamfitters—17.5 percent / $45,140

 - Structural iron and steel workers—16.7 percent / $44,700